gisma-courses/LV-uav-workflow/morea/UAVFieldwork/experience-fw-14.md

 <img src="images/cheat.png" alt="" width="1280px"/>

 Since there is no English version of the cheat sheet, the following text lists the above rules that are relevant for the course framework.
+However you will find all relevant information at the central internet platform [DIPUL](https://www.dipul.de/homepage/de/) (and seriously you can switch to sign language and simplified german but not to english...).

 {% include note.html content="